 Separate Yourself From Investor-owned Utilities With Solar

 Utility companies have monopolized the electric industry.
-This, however, is changing with the emergence of residential solar.
+However, with the emergence of residential solar, this is changing.

 Solar gives people a choice.
 It frees customers from the shackles of an ever-increasing electric bill.

 To understand what solar can provide, let’s look at what traditional power is missing.

 Within the energy sector, there are three types of electricity providers.
 These providers have complete control over the cost of power.